malekim/enlog/README.md

 l.InfoLog.GetColor() // returns 31
 ```

+## Road map

+Road map for future releases:
+- custom date and time format of logs

 ## Running tests

 Ensure that you have working mongo database and pass to test MONGO_HOST and MONGO_PORT: